 - 1. Log into the Navigator using your registered username and password. - 2.
 On the top right of the public facing map, you will see an 'Open Rebuttal' section. - 3.
 Challenges that are ready for rebuttal will appear as a list giving any authorized user the ability to rebut throughout the State's rebuttal period. - a.
 To search for a specific rebuttal, use the 'Search' bar or scroll through the list manually.
 Challenges may also be sorted by any field. - b.
 Select your desired challenge to view the corresponding information. - 4.
 Once the desired BSL or CAI has been selected, select the 'Rebut' button. - a.
 If you are logged in, this will trigger a window to initiate a rebuttal. - b.
 If you are still not logged in, this will ask you to log into your account to continue with the rebuttal process. - 5.
 A pop up will appear with the steps to submit a rebuttal for this challenge. - 6.
 Select the 'Reason for Rebuttal' in the provided list and select 'Next.' - 7.
 Provide evidence to support your rebuttal: - a.
 Required evidence for your challenge type will be listed on the 'Evidence Submission' page. - b.
 Select 'Choose Files' to add the required evidence. - i.
-All evidence must be in PDF format. - ii.
-You may upload up to 5 files under 5MB each. - iii.
-If the incorrect evidence is attached by mistake, use the red 'X' to remove the attachment. - Note: Visit the Adobe PDF Converter to easily convert common file types to a - PDF format for submission. - iv.
-Select 'Next' once the evidence has been successfully attached (denoted with a green check mark).

-Note: If the evidence does not meet the requirements for the specified rebuttal type, the rebuttal will be denied.

-- 8. Select 'Submit' to submit your rebuttal. - 9.
+All evidence must be in PDF, JPEG, BMP, CSV, or Word Document format. - ii.
+You may upload any number of files under 5MB each.

+- iii.
+If the incorrect evidence is attached by mistake, use the red 'X' to remove the attachment. - iv.
+Select 'Next' once the evidence has been successfully attached (denoted with a green check mark). - Note: If the evidence does not meet the requirements for the specified rebuttal type, the rebuttal will be denied. - 8.
+Select 'Submit' to submit your rebuttal. - 9.
 If a challenge does not receive any rebuttals, it will automatically be 'sustained' at the conclusion of the rebuttal period.